Technius/scalajs-mithril/README.md

 }
 ```

-By default, Mithril parses the response data into a `js.Object`.
+By default, the response data will be returned as a `js.Object`.
 It may be
 convenient to define a facade to hold the response data:

 ```scala